LTUC/amman-dotnet-401d2/Curriculum/Class14/Lab.md

 - There is no extra guidance for this assignment.

-## Tests
+## Unit Tests
-- There are no Tests required for this assignment.
+- There are no Unit Tests required for this assignment.

 I **strongly** encourage you to research how to write tests for a .NET Core MVC application.
 Attempt to write some tests, as they will eventually be required.
 Research, start here: [Testing a Controller](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/testing){:target="_blank"}.